pag4k/CS-DelaunayTriangulation/README.md

 ### Installing

-1. Download and add all the files in /DelaunayTriangulation to your projet.
+1. Download and add all the files in /DelaunayTriangulation to your project.
 2. Import the library to the .cs files where it will be used.
 ```
 using DelaunayTriangulation;